pats5699/pats5699/README.md

   - Bachelor of Technology in Information Technology, Charotar University of Science and Technology

 ## 🧑🏽‍💻 Experience:
-  - Android Developer, WhiteCap Canada
-  - Android Developer, QBurst
+  - Android Developer, BeKnown Enterprise

 ## 👨🏼 About Me:
-- I’m currently trying to learn Jetpack Compose and Kotlin Multiplatform Mobile.
+- I’m currently trying to learn Kotlin Multiplatform Mobile.
 - I’m currently working on some of my side projects :P
 - I’m looking to collaborate on anything free and open-source
 - 📫 How to reach me: jeetpatel5699@gmail.com